griffio/mongodb-01/README.md

 #### Connection with user and password

-Firstly, make sure you have the password from the server deployment and a user
+Find a username and password from your MongoDB server deployment or create a new one

-We use MongoCredential and have to create a ServerAddress list to make the MongoClient API call
+We need to use a MongoCredential instance and populate a ServerAddress list to make the MongoClient API call work

 ``` java